 We know that kids have such limited experiences, often in times like these they process things differently and come to conclusions that are inaccurate.
 We want to provide resources for parents to have conversations with their kids about all that is going on in our world today.
 Below you will find links to parent conversation guides for each stage of life for your kids.

 HOW CAN I BETTER UNDERSTAND THE CORONAVIRUS (COVID-19)?

 Coronavirus is a type of virus that causes respiratory illness — an infection of the airways and lungs.
 COVID-19 is a new strain of coronavirus.
 It is part of the same family of coronaviruses that includes the common cold.
 The coronavirus outbreak was first identified in Wuhan, China, in December 2019.
 Since then, the virus has spread to other countries.

 The most common early symptoms appear between 2 and 14 days after infection.
 Symptoms can be mild to severe.
 They include fever, cough, and shortness of breath.
 Older people, and those with underlying medical problems like high blood pressure, heart problems or diabetes, are more likely to develop serious illness.
 People with fever, cough and difficulty breathing should seek medical attention.
 Most people recover from the disease without needing special treatment.

 Like many other viruses, the coronavirus (COVID-19) seems to spread from person-to-person through a cough, sneeze, or kiss.
-The Center for Disease Control and Prevention (CDC) states that the risk in the U.S. is still low.
-They will update this status regularly on their website at cdc.gov/coronavirus.
-You can also find more information from the World Health Organization.
+The Center for Disease Control and Prevention (CDC) will update the status of the coronavirus regularly on their website at cdc.gov/coronavirus.

 NO HABLAS INGLES